 Actuary: Deloitte Consulting LLP for report of January 1, 2007; PriceWaterhouseCoopers, LLP, for reports of December 31, 2009 and December 31, 2011.
-Investment Advisor: International City Management Association - Retirement Corporation (ICMA-RC) - (see further detail in the summary schedule of investment fees on page 19.)
+Investment Advisor: International City Management Association - Retirement Corporation (ICMA-RC) for reports of December 31, 2010 and December 31, 2011; Segal Advisors, Inc. d/b/a Segal Rogerscasey for report of December 31, 2012 (see further detail in the summary schedule of investment fees on page 20).